creatuity/magento2-interceptors/README.md

 Those are enabled by default in module `di.xml`.

-Hovewer this module does not touch the default generation method so you can override above preferences to fallback to the default mechanism for all or selected modes.
+However this module does not touch the default generation method so you can override above preferences to fallback to the default mechanism for all or selected modes.

 ### TECHNICAL DETAILS